g8ecj/irrigate/README.md

 been released to the public domain.

-The makefile will do a native build under Linux by defining a 'PC' target that causes a 1-wire simulator to be built.
+The makefile will do a native build under Linux by defining a 'PC' target that causes a 1-wire simulator to be built, allowing the web interface to be tested.

-Compiling under OpenWrt simple.
+Compiling under OpenWrt is simple.
 Unpack the compressed file 'openwrt-package' that provides the package makefile and control files for native packaging and installation into the 'package' directory.
 Configure the system to build the package by running 'make menuconfig' and select
 ```